-- A student has to register for all the courses offered in a semester. - All students are eligible to move from odd semester to even semester during the same academic year. - A student has to register for a minimum of 20 and a maximum of 30 credits including re-registered courses, if any.
+- All students are eligible to move from odd semester to even semester during the same academic year. - A student has to register for all the courses offered in a semester. - Students admitted prior to 2018-19 have to register for a minimum of 20 and a maximum of 30 credits including re-registered courses, if any. - Students admitted from the academic year 2018-19 and onwards have to register for a minimum of 16 and a maximum of 28 credits including re-registered courses, if any.